 The Irish flag now flies over the General Post Office, rebel headquarters during the Rising.
 In 1912 the Third Home Rule Bill was passed by the House of Commons in Westminster, finally ensuring, after more than a hundred years, the return of an Irish Parliament to decide Irish affairs.
 Despite the House of Lords imposing a two year delay on the implementation of the Law, Irish home rule (although not actual independence) was now guaranteed.
 Apart from one thing.
 When the German army invaded Belgium on 4th August 1914, thoughts of Irish home rule were soon far from the minds of Asquith and his Government.
 Not so, however, for the Irish republicans, some of whom decided that, by 1916, with the British mired in the mud of Flanders and France, the time was right for rebellion.

 The Easter Rising began on the morning of Monday 24th April, and ended, to all intents and purposes, on Saturday 29th April 1916.
-116 soldiers of the British Army were killed, alongside 368 wounded and 9 missing, and 16 policemen also died, and a further 29 wounded.
+116 soldiers of the British Army were killed, alongside 368 wounded and 9 missing, and 16 policemen also died, with a further 29 wounded.
 Irish casualties, including civilians, amounted to 318 dead and 2,217 wounded.
 Our tour of the Rising sites begins at the GPO in Sackville Street (now O’Connell Street), where Pádraig Pearse first read the Proclamation of the Republic (below) in the early afternoon of Monday 24th April, and which was subsequently heavily damaged by fire before its evacuation the following Friday.

 Today, the facade of the GPO is still pockmarked with shrapnel and bullet holes from the fighting a hundred years ago.